anthony-y/sail-lang/README.md

 Sail is a toy programming language made for fun.
 It isn't finished yet.

+## Can you actually run Sail code at the moment?

+Yes.

 ## Should you use it?

 No.

 ## Why not?

-1. It's had less than 3 weeks of development time as I type this (19th Sep 2016)
+1. It's had just over 2 weeks of development time as I type this (19th Sep 2016)
 2. The syntax is not yet concrete.
 I'm still deciding if I like certain elements of it.
 It may change.
 3. Because there's loads of stuff missing.
 4. It's a toy langauge made for fun and to learn.